gabe-almeida/ai-voice-agent-lm/README.md

 3. **WebSocket**: No authentication implemented (add for production)
 4. **CRM Auth**: Must implement proper authentication headers

+## Knowledge Base System

+The AI agent includes a production-ready knowledge base system that matches how VAPI and ElevenLabs handle knowledge:

+### How It Works
+- Knowledge is embedded directly in the system prompt (no tool calls = faster responses)
+- Supports **10,000-20,000 tokens** of knowledge (approximately 15-30 pages of text)
+- Automatically loaded from `data/knowledge-base.json`
+- Cached for performance

+### Adding Knowledge
+1. Edit `data/knowledge-base.json` with your company information
+2. The system automatically formats and embeds it into Emma's prompt
+3. No code changes needed - just update the JSON file

+### Token Limits
+- **OpenAI GPT-4o**: 128,000 total context tokens
+- **Recommended for Knowledge**: 10,000-20,000 tokens
+- **What fits**: 50-100+ services, complete policies, extensive FAQs, product catalogs

+See `/docs/KNOWLEDGE_BASE_INTEGRATION.md` for detailed implementation guide.

 ## Cost Tracking

 The system includes cost tracking for API usage: